rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

   </div>
 </div>

-That's it for the firebase website.
-Now you can return to your application.
-Let's add the firebase configuration.
-Therefore, create a couple of files in a new folder.
+That's it for the firebase website setup.
+Now you can return to your application in your editor to add the firebase configuration.
+Therefore, create a couple of files in a new dedicated firebase folder.

 From *src/* folder: